 nals to other PTs.

 STs which are spawned by a parent thread, joined until and destroyed once the associated methods com- plete.
-The STs follow a paradigm in which if a thread spawns a set of threads, the parent must wait until its children complete their associated methods.
-These threads are as following cases:
+The STs follow a paradigm in which the spawning parent must wait until its children complete their associated methods.
+These threads are used for the following cases:

 A thread is created for each effect of transitions